 Back Your Plans With The Funds

 Once you have decided on the target market (who) and the good/services to be offered (what), it is time to answer the question of how.
 This is where financing comes in.
-To kick-start your plans for your own business, you will need some degree of startup capital for the purchase/leasing of business premises, stock, machinery and promotional activities.
+To kick-start your plans for your own business, you will need some degree of startup capital for the purchase/leasing of business premises, stock, LLC formation with your state machinery and promotional activities.
 Around 77 percent of small business owners use their personal funds to start their business, while 16 percent rely on borrowing from friends or family members.

 Alternatively, you can opt to apply for a bank loan or credit like 24 percent of other business owners do, according to GuidantFinancial.
 The average in business loans taken is USD$72,2771, with 23 percent of owners borrowing more than that.
 If you do intend on financing your business with the help of loans and other credit, you should also check your credit report to ensure it is in optimal shape.
 The credit report of business owners (particularly small business owners) is one of the go-to things lenders consider in your application, so now would be the perfect time to boost your score or address any discrepancies in your financial past.
 Find more information here.

 If you’re going to apply for a business loan or secure investor backing, you will need to pitch your idea, and a mock-up can help you sell your vision.
 This means creating a business plan for your financing process, which should detail your product/service, your target market, and your plans to meet the needs of the said market.
 Plan execution will include a marketing and sales plan, along with financial projections of your revenue and costs and your projected cash flow.
 It is important that you pay particular attention to your cash flow, since lenders will be taking note of cash management strategies.
 Finally, to round out your business presentation, you can create a demo business website and sample business cards or adverts.